GerdHirsch/Layers/README.md

 # Layers
-Example for implementing multi layers with C++ CRTP This project is intended to be used as an area to experiment with the C++ template based (CRTP) implementation of multi layers.
+Example for implementing multi layers with C++ CRTP.

+This project is intended to be used as an area to experiment with the C++ template based (CRTP) implementation of multi layers.